daminsonrandom/repoXP-db/README.md

  14. Libraries
  15. Themes
  16. Other

-The official list of downloadable programs is kept on a public ReactOS server and synced every time RAPPS is launched for the first time.
+The official list of downloadable programs is kept on a public repoXP server and synced every time repoXP is launched for the first time.